Truestboi/Java/README.md

 # Java
-Here's to learnin sum java via blue j, eclipse, and maybe some JavaScript too!
+Here's to learnin some java via blue j, eclipse, and maybe some JavaScript too!